 - 4. There is significant scope for regulatory divergence between Scotland and the other parts of the United Kingdom with regards to environmental standards.
 However, there are also legislative developments at the UK level that may act to limit divergence and the extent of devolved decision-making. - 5.
 The Scottish Government's Environment Strategy states: "We will seek to maintain or exceed EU environmental standards.
-We will ensure that international environmental principles continue to sit at the heart of our approach to environmental law and policy." (p.5).
-This commitment is given statutory support by section 1(1) of the UK Withdrawal from the European Union (Continuity) (Scotland) Act 2021 which gives Scottish Ministers the power to make provision to maintain alignment with European Union legislation.
-Section 2(1) specifies environmental protection as one of the areas where Scottish Ministers can use this power to make different decisions.
+We will ensure that international environmental principles continue to sit at the heart of our approach to environmental law and policy." (p.5).1 This commitment is given statutory support by section 1(1) of the UK Withdrawal from the European Union (Continuity) (Scotland) Act 2021 which gives Scottish Ministers the power to make provision to maintain alignment with European Union legislation.
+Section 2(1) specifies environmental protection as one of the areas where Scottish Ministers can use this power to maintain and advance standards.
+Other parts of the United Kingdom may choose to make different decisions.
 This may result in divergence in environmental standards and regulation. - 6.
 Monitoring and assessing whether Scotland maintains alignment with the European Union in terms of environmental law and standards is a priority for ESS.
 In the relatively short period of time since the United Kingdom left the European Union, there has been limited scope for divergence either with the European Union or with the rest of the United Kingdom.
 Over time, the scope for divergence will increase.

-&lt;sup>1 The Environment Strategy for Scotland: Vision and Outcomes (www.gov.scot)
+1 The Environment Strategy for Scotland: Vision and Outcomes (www.gov.scot)